VictoriaMetrics/VictoriaMetrics/README.md

 historical data with timestamps from the past, since the cache assumes that the data is written with the current timestamps.
 Query cache can be enabled after the backfilling is complete.

-An alternative solution is to query `/internal/resetRollupResultCache` url after backfilling is complete.
+An alternative solution is to query [/internal/resetRollupResultCache](https://docs.victoriametrics.com/url-examples.html#internalresetRollupResultCache) handler after the backfilling is complete.
 This will reset the query cache, which could contain incomplete data cached during the backfilling.

 Use the next [curl](https://curl.se/) commands to reset the query cache on [VictoriaMetrics Single](https://docs.victoriametrics.com/Single-server-VictoriaMetrics.html):